krisbudhram/portscanner/README.md

 Written in Django.

 ## Access
+After [setup](Setup), the site is available at http://localhost:8000

 ### Scan tab
 Type in the target host to scan and click "Scan".
 The server will initiate an